joshSzep/therobotoverlord-mono/docs/business-requirements.md

   - The Overlord can create topics at will.
   - Citizens can create topics only if they are among the most loyal, as determined by the leaderboard.
 The exact threshold is a product control setting.
 - **Approval**
-  - All topics require Overlord approval before they appear publicly.
+  - Fully automatic via Overlord (LLM).
+No manual admin approval required for MVP.
+  - Uses same evaluation criteria as posts: logic, tone, relevance.
 - **Fields**
   - Title.
 Description.
 Author.
 Overlord-assigned tags.
 - **Behavior**